Madigan re-elected Illinois speaker, nears US tenure record

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

-The inauguration of the new House and Senate lacked some of the jocularity of two years ago, when wary Democrats took near-historic majorities in both houses up against the untested Republican Gov. Bruce Rauner, who had just taken office.
-Two years later, Democrats and Rauner continue to feud and an entire legislative session expired without an annual budget deal.
+Radogno promised that term limits will be the substance of a future constitutional amendment which would go to voters and, if approved, apply to both House and Senate.

+The move came before the pair of cooperating opponents reintroduced a package of legislation they negotiated in recent weeks to push long-stalled budget talks forward.
+Cullerton and Radogno, who were unsuccessful in implementing the changes during the previous session, pledged to get Senate approval by the end of January.
+The measures include an income tax increase, a hike in the minimum wage and corporate tax loophole closings, but also demands from Rauner’s agenda, including a property tax freeze and rules to reduce the cost workers’ compensation.

 “The state needs a budget.
-Period,” Cullerton, 68, told a packed chamber that included Rauner as well as senators and their families and friends.
+Period,” Cullerton, 68, said after his re-election to a packed chamber that included Rauner.
 “This has become nearly as ridiculous as it is frustrating.”

-Rauner has insisted that the state must impose business-friendly changes, including term limits on legislative leaders, before he’ll agree to a budget plan likely to include an income tax hike to pay down billions of dollars in debt.
-Madigan and Cullerton had resisted, saying his business-friendly and union-power curbing ideas would hurt middle class families.
+Cullerton and Radogno explained they didn’t involve the House or Rauner in their recent talks because they wanted to see if they could first agree to something themselves.
+And it provides an opportunity for the Senate to step out of the shadow cast by the power and longevity of Madigan, disparaged as a “career politician” by Rauner, who often holds him up to symbolize the entire Legislature.

+The 74-year-old Madigan, a member of the Illinois House since 1971, was elected speaker in 1983, lost it from 1995 to 1997, but retook it.
+According to the Illinois Campaign for Political Reform, Democrat Solomon Blatt of South Carolina served 33 years — from 1937 to 1946 and again from 1951 to 1973.
+Madigan would eclipse Blatt’s tenure early next year.

 Republicans urged Democrats to choose someone else as speaker, but only one Democrat — Rep. Scott Drury of Highwood — refused to back him.
 He voted “present,” and Madigan was elected 66-51.